 Sound good?
 Vacation needed?
 Liber Sum?

-That is how the 3rd studio album Liber Sum from Blynd presents its thrashy metal self due to be released by November 2015.
+That is how the 3rd studio album Liber Sum from Blynd presents its thrashy Death Metal self, which finally released in November 2015.

 The band displays a meaty, crunchy sound – something of a mix between Havok and Toxic Holocaust in style – without a hint of clean vocals and a melodic twist to spice it up some.
 And it is indeed a worthy next sequel to and a step up from their last 2012 record Punishment Unfolds.

 The album art is worth checking out as well!
-Created by Gustavo Sazes – a well known artist in the metal universe – it captures the theme extremely well.
-Giving you a sense of foreboding of something mystical that is afoot, built over the ages to the present day.
+Created by Gustavo Sazes – a well-known artist in the metal universe – it captures the theme extremely well.
+Gives you a sense of foreboding of something mystical that is afoot, built over the ages to the present day.
 Not bad at all.

 All of this is rounded up with quality lyrics that have for sure needed much time to build.